Khris Davis beats A's in salary arbitration, gets $5M

 ST. PETERSBURG, Fla.
-(AP) -- Khris Davis has defeated the Oakland Athletics in salary arbitration.
+(AP) -- Khris Davis defeated the Oakland Athletics in salary arbitration Wednesday.

-The outfielder on Wednesday was awarded a $5 million salary this season by arbitrators Mark Irvings, Gil Vernon and Mark Burstein, who heard the case a day earlier.
+The outfielder was awarded a $5 million salary for this season by arbitrators Mark Irvings, Gil Vernon and Mark Burstein, who heard the case a day earlier.
 The A's had argued he should be paid $4.65 million.

 Davis, Oakland's regular left fielder, hit .247 for a second straight year and established career highs of 42 home runs and 102 RBIs in his first season with the A's.
 He earned $524,500 and was eligible for arbitration for the first time.